Mrs Williams is our class teacher.

 Things to Note:

-- Our PE days are Tuesday and Thursday.
-PE will be outside this term so please ensure children arrive at school dressed in their PE kit on PE days.
+- PE - Our PE days are Wednesdays and Thursdays.
+PE may be inside or outside this term so please ensure children arrive at school dressed in their PE kit on PE days.

-- Homework - You will have a grid of activities based on our topic sent home at the beginning of the half term.
+- Homework - You will have a grid of activities based on our topic sent home via Microsoft Teams at the beginning of the half term.
 Two topic based tasks from the grid should be completed at some point during each half term, but you can always do more if you want to!
-In addition, there will be a weekly English or Maths task which is given out on Friday and collected the following Wednesday.

-- Children can bring a healthy snack in from home to eat during morning playtime (fruit is preferable).
+- Breaktime Snacks - Children can bring a healthy snack in from home to eat during morning playtime (fruit/vegetables are preferable).

 Fantastic resources to support learning and homework activities